bethtelford/houser-redo/README.md

 ## React
 1) Run `create-react-app houser` and cd into the folder to get started.
-2) Run `npm i axios --save`.
-This is the only package you need to add for our front end.
+2) Run `npm i axios react-router-dom --save`.
 3) Create a component folder inside of src
-4) Inside your component folder create a folder for each component you will be using (Dashboard, Product, Form, and Header)
+4) Inside your component folder create a folder for each component you will be using (Dashboard, House, Wizard, and Header)
 5) Inside each of these folders create a Javascript file named the same thing.
 Make sure to capitalize the first letter!
-6) Create a simple class component in the Dashboard and Form files.
+6) Create a simple class component in the Dashboard and Wizard files.
 For now just return a div containing the component's name from the render method.
 7) Create a functional component (created with the function keyword) in the Header and Product files.
 For now just return a div containing the component's name.
-8) Now render the Dashboard, Form, and Header components in App.
+8) Now render the Dashboard, Wizard, and Header components in App.
-9) Render the Product component inside Dashboard.
+9) Render the House component inside Dashboard.
 10) Run `npm start` to make sure everything is working.
 You should see the names of all the components displayed.

 ## Server